cobleg/FacilityBenchmarking/Integration-cost-estimation.md

 $$
 where
 $FC_i$ is the fixed cost of technology $i$
-$CRF_{i}$ is an amortisation factor determined by the expected operational life of a facility of a specified technolog
+$CRF_{i}$ is an amortisation factor determined by the expected operational life of a facility of a specified technology.
+This is sometimes named the: carrying charge
 $FOM_i$ is the fixed operating and maintenance cost for technology $i$
 $VC_{y,i}$ is the variable cost of in year $y$ for technology $i$
 $FLH_i$ is the full-load hour output for technology $i$